Who Let the Dogs Out

-"Who Let the Dogs Out" is a song performed by Bahamian junkanoo band Baha Men.
-Originally released by Anslem Douglas (titled "Doggie"), it was covered by producer Jonathan King who sang it under the name Fat Jakk and his Pack of Pets.
-He brought the song to the attention of his friend Steve Greenberg, who then had the Baha Men cover the song.
-The song, released on 26 July 2000, became the band's first and only hit in the United Kingdom and the United States, and it gained popularity after appearing in Rugrats in Paris: The Movie and its soundtrack album.
+"Who Let the Dogs Out" (originally titled "Doggie") is a song written by the Trinidadian musician Anslem Douglas and then recorded by the Bahamian Junkanoo band Baha Men.
+Originally released by Douglas as "Doggie" in 1998, it was covered by producer Jonathan King who sang it under the name Fat Jakk and his Pack of Pets.
+King brought the song to the attention of his friend Steve Greenberg, who then had the Baha Men cover the song.

-"Who Let the Dogs Out" peaked at No. 2 on the UK Singles Chart, as well as topping the charts in Australia and New Zealand, and reached the Top 40 in the United States.
-In Britain, it was championed by DJ John Peel and went on to be the fourth biggest-selling single of 2000, and one of the highest-selling singles of the decade not to reach No. 1.
+The Baha Men version, released in 2000, became the band's sole hit in the United States, and it gained popularity after appearing in the film Rugrats in Paris: The Movie.
+It peaked at No. 2 on the UK Singles Chart, as well as topping the charts in Australia and New Zealand, and reached the Top 40 in the United States.
+In Britain, it was championed by DJ John Peel and went on to be the fourth-biggest-selling single of 2000 and one of the highest-selling singles of the decade not to reach No. 1.
 The track went on to win the Grammy for Best Dance Recording at the 2001 Grammy Awards.

-The song became a prominent feature of Bahamian popular culture, and was the subject of a major lawsuit over copyright ownership that was settled.
+According to Douglas, the original song was a feminist anthem critical of men who catcall women.
+"Who Let the Dogs Out" became a prominent feature of Bahamian popular culture and was the subject of a major lawsuit over copyright ownership that was settled in the decades since its release.
 In 2019, an eponymous-titled documentary about the creation of the song was the surprise hit of the SXSW music festival in Austin, Texas.

-Background

-The song is written in the key of C major.
-Baha Men member Dyson Knight explained to Vice how the band came to record the song: